 Tips on updating your outdoor space

-Mylands exterior paint is suitable for wood and metal - it’s multi-surface paint.
-That makes it appropriate throughout your outdoor space, from wooden cladding and metal garden furniture to fences, sheds, trellis, decking and beyond.
+Mylands exterior paint is suitable for wood and metal - it’s water-based, multi-surface paint.
+That makes it appropriate throughout your outdoor space, from wooden cladding and metal garden furniture to fences, sheds, trellis, decking, iron railings and beyond.

 Painting your garden woodwork is a relatively simple DIY task.
 And the effect can be transformative.
 You can breathe new life into shabby, old garden furniture.
-Painting a wooden fence with striking colour adds definition.
+Painting a wooden fence with striking colour adds definition and personality.
 Using bold colour outside modernises your garden instantly.
 Here are some tips on how to do it.

 Filler: if your wooden garden furniture has some soft or rotten spots.
-You’ll need to use filler to repair them.
+You’ll need to use filler and/or sealant to repair them.

 Priming: prepare the wooden surface, before painting.
 Sand off flaking paint and then dust before applying a primer.
 And yes, our primer does come in pink!
 Leave it until it’s touch dry, preferably overnight.

 Fence paint: with 30 pink and red shades to offer, you’ll be sure to find the one for your home’s exterior.
 Rollers are ideal for fences, whilst a small paintbrush is better for intricate garden furniture.
 Adding colour to your fence can be a gamechanger.
 A dark shade looks stylish and frames your garden.
 It also helps your plants to really stand out with that as a backdrop.